-Anxiety is a mental health problem that is common in adults and children with autism.
+Anxiety is a mental health problem that is common in autistic adults and children.
 Anxiety can have a big impact on daily life, for example coping at school or at work.

 Each person’s anxiety has a different set of triggers and everyone has a different approach to manage symptoms.
 Common types of anxiety in autism include: